September is National Suicide Prevention Month. View our toolkit here.

 Excerpted from Thriveworks

-Like Judy Blume said, being diagnosed with breast cancer—or any type of cancer for that matter—can make you feel isolated and scared.
+Being diagnosed with breast cancer—or any type of cancer for that matter—can make you feel isolated and scared.
 During and after these difficult times, it’s crucial to lean on and support one another.
-Yes, your family, friends, and co-workers love and support you in every way possible.
-However, it’s different when you can connect with someone on a deeper level.
-Someone who has been where you are and knows exactly how you feel.
-Connecting with a community of breast cancer warriors and survivors can serve as the support system that many women need to push through.
+Connecting with people who have or are experiencing breast cancer can help boost your confidence and provide you with much-needed support.
+Finding a community of breast cancer warriors and survivors can serve as the support system that many women need to push through.

 1. Lean on others.